dotnet/fsharp/docs/compiler-guide.md

 * _The F# Compiler Shell_, see [fsc.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/fsc.fs) and [fscmain.fs](https://github.com/dotnet/fsharp/blob/master/src/fsharp/fscmain.fs).

+## Tools to help work with the compiler

+* [sharplab.io](https://sharplab.io/) can be used to decompile code.
+* [fantomas-tools](https://fsprojects.github.io/fantomas-tools/#/ast) can be used to view the Untyped & Typed Abstract Syntax Tree.

 ## Coding standards and idioms

 The compiler codebase uses various abbreviations.
 Here are some of the most common ones.